Connect with us

 After four successful seasons at Delta State, Hunter Riggins of Hernando has been lights-out for Southern Miss this spring.
 (Photo courtesy Southern Miss)

 HATTIESBURG — Hunter Riggins pitched four seasons, including one shortened by COVID, at Delta State.
-He blew away Division II competition, winning 27 and losing only 12 for the perennial powerhouse Statesmen.
+He blew away Division II competition, winning 27 games and losing only 12 for the perennial powerhouse Statesmen.

 Still, you had to wonder how Riggins would fare after entering the NCAA transfer portal and moving on to Division I Southern Miss to play his last season of eligibility.